 Future of Privacy Forum AI and ML Projects

-Most recently, we released the Privacy Expert’s Guide to AI and Machine Learning, October 2018, to explain the technological basics of AI and ML systems at a level of understanding useful for non-programmers, and addresses certain privacy challenges associated with the implementation of new and existing ML-based products and services.
+In October 2018, we released the Privacy Expert’s Guide to AI and Machine Learning, to explain the technological basics of AI and ML systems at a level of understanding useful for non-programmers, and addresses certain privacy challenges associated with the implementation of new and existing ML-based products and services.

 - AI; General and Narrow